 Maybe the key to winning big is skipping the buffet...

 To optimize sleep, you don’t want to go to bed too full or too hungry.
 If you’re starving, it’ll keep you from falling asleep (plus the low blood sugar may make waking up the next morning more difficult), and if you have a stomach full of food, it’s highly likely it’ll be stored as fat rather than used as fuel seeing as you’re not torching too many calories as you snooze.
 Digestive problems like acid reflux can be worsened if there’s too much food in your stomach, too.
 A study from the British Journal of Nutrition found eating small meals throughout the day was advantageous because it prompts the body to obtain energy from fat stores (instead of muscle) overnight.
 It's worth noting that experts still debate whether late-night eats is the reason for excessive weight gain or if the blame can be put on excessive intake of calories regardless of the time they’re consumed.
-But one thing all can agree on is it’s unfavorable to eat the majority of your calories at night, rather than spacing meals regularly out through the day.
+But one thing can all agree on is it’s unfavorable to eat the majority of your calories at night, rather than spacing meals regularly out through the day.

-Take ED Meds
+Take ED meds

-According to the University of California San Francisco, in order for Viagra to really work, you need to take it on an empty stomach.
+According to the University of California San Francisco, for Viagra to really work you need to take it on an empty stomach.
 Taking it during or immediately after a high-fat meal is especially bad because it can prevent your stomach and intestines from absorbing the medicine, making it less effective.
 Foods can also interact with your medication.
 According to the UK National Health Service, certain foods can increase or decrease the amount of medicine in the blood so they become dangerous or ineffective; other foods can neutralize the medication.

 Sex (for you)

 According to the University of Maryland Medical Center, the erectile tissue in the penis has many tiny pools of blood vessels surrounded by smooth muscles.
 When aroused, your central nervous system releases chemicals like nitric oxide that create and maintain an erection by smoothing the muscles in the penis, allowing blood to flow freely and double the tissue’s diameter (also squeezing shut the surrounding veins so the blood can’t drain).
-Obviously during sex, you need as much blood as you can get to maintain an erection, but if you’ve just polished off a five-course meal, you’re going to have blood traveling and working with the organs of your digestive system.
+Obviously, during sex you need as much blood as you can get to maintain an erection, but if you’ve just polished off a five-course meal you’re going to have blood traveling and working with the organs of your digestive system.